bjsoftab4/PicoCalc-micropython-driver/README.md

 Improve stability when uploading file with Thonny.\
 To speed up SDcard (SDcard baudrate is set correctly).\
 To speed up SDcard (SDcard wait time change 1ms to 20us).\
-To prevent buffer overrun with terminal.
+To prevent buffer overrun with terminal.\
+To avoid Thonny hangs.

 ## Build Instructions
 At first, copy files from pico_files/modules to your micropython build environment, micropython/ports/rp2/modules.